Frequently Asked Questions

 Project Overview and Goals

-Goal: To create a simple yet robust Express API that enables sending MMS messages, including images, programmatically using Twilio.
+<!-- DEPTH: Section needs real-world use case examples showing business value and practical applications (Priority: High) --> Goal: Create a simple yet robust Express API that sends MMS messages, including images, programmatically using Twilio.

-Problem Solved: This addresses the need for applications to send rich media content (like images, GIFs) via standard messaging channels for notifications, alerts, marketing, or enhancing user communication, directly from a backend service.
+Problem Solved: Applications need to send rich media content (like images, GIFs) via standard messaging channels for notifications, alerts, marketing, or enhancing user communication, directly from a backend service.

 Technologies Used: